 German Development Cooperation in Malawi

-Malawi has been a partner country for German development cooperation since 1964.
+Germany and Malawi look back to many years of development cooperation since 1964.
 Germany’s aim in Malawi is to contribute to poverty reduction as well as inclusive and sustainable growth.

-Germany provides assistance through bilateral, regional and multilateral governmental development cooperation, as well as in cooperation with non-governmental organisations, churches and the private sector.
-Since 2012 Germany has been supporting the Malawian Government in implementing its vision for development through the Malawi Growth and Development Strategy (MGDS II).
+Germany provides assistance through bilateral, regional and multilateral governmental development cooperation, as well as in cooperation with non-governmental organisations, churches, volunteer services and the private sector.

 The current focal areas of bilateral financial and technical cooperation are